 Who is Co-access for and how does it work?

 Co-access is for any Crossref publisher or sponsoring publisher member who faces the challenge of assigning DOI identifiers to book content that is distributed across a number of different platforms.
 Crossref members who aggregate book content on behalf of other publishers can contact Crossref to request that their prefix be added to the Co-access group for each of the book publisher members they work with.

-Each depositor is billed for their own DOI deposit.
+Each depositor is billed for their own item registered.
 There are no additional fees to participate in Co-access.

 You must first be registered for Co-access in order to participate.
 Crossref members who host/aggregate book content on behalf of other Crossref book publisher members, can register their prefix, and those of the book publishers they work with, for Co-access by completing the Co-access Registration Form.

 Before registering, aggregators should please ensure they have spoken with each book publisher they work with about Co-access deposits and have collected the following details before completing the form: